aochsner/dotfiles/README.md

 time to time to keep your environment fresh and up-to-date.
 You can find this script in `bin/`.

+## reinstall OS or move computers steps

+Here's the steps I take to capture all of my local data/apps before I wipe a machine or move to a new one

+- `brew bundle dump` just to capture/diff if I need to include anything in my existing `Brewfile`
+- Backup tab/window sessions
+- Ensure passwords (Enpass), notes (LogSeq, OneNote), code (work directory) are pushed to servers or backed up
+- Unauthorize computer in Apple Music
+- Files/documents I still might have open or need to reference
+  - Downloads
+  - Desktop (onedrive)
+  - Documents (onedrive)
+  - work
+  - Pictures/Music?
+-

 ## bugs

 I want this to work for everyone; that means when you clone it down it should